Busch Memorial Stadium: Subsequent years

 Over the years, the grounds became home to bronze statues of Stan Musial, Enos Slaughter, Dizzy Dean, Rogers Hornsby, Red Schoendienst, Lou Brock, Bob Gibson, James "Cool Papa" Bell, George Sisler, Jack Buck, and Ozzie Smith.

 Following Busch's last 1995 event—the Rams' October 22 game before the opening of the Dome at America's Center—the Cardinals retrofitted it into a baseball-only stadium.
 A large section of the upper deck outfield seats was closed, replaced with a hand-operated scoreboard and flags commemorating the Cardinals' retired numbers and World Series championships.
 The stadium's original natural grass field was restored, and the outfield walls were re-painted green from their original blue.

+Postseason

+The Cardinals Won a total of two World Series championships in Busch Memorial Stadium in the years 1967 and 1982.

+In the 1967 World Series, the Cardinals won in a total of 7 games against the American League team the Boston Red Sox.
+In 1982, the Cardinals won 4 out of 7 games against the Milwaukee Brewers to win their 9th World Series title.
+The Cardinals started the series down 3-1, but, came back in 7 games.
+In the 1985 National League Championship Series, Cardinals Hall of fame Shortstop, Ozzie Smith came up to bat with three runners on base, and hit his first left handed home-run of his career, into right field.
+Then, the Legendary Cardinals announcer, Jack Buck, said his Iconic line "Go Crazy Folks, Go Crazy!".
+It won the game 3-2 for the Cardinals, helping them to defeat the Los Angeles Dodgers in the NLCS, which subsequently caused them to make it to the World Series, where they lost to the Kansas City Royals.